ishanjainn/ansible-runner/docker/README.md

 ### Steps:
 - Pull the image from DockerHub<br>
-- run the following command from the directory where playbook is present:
+- Run the following command from the directory where playbook is present:

 ```shell
 docker run -it -v $(pwd):/ansible ishanjainn/ansible-runner <playbook-name.yml>